March Nature Happenings

-- Project Feeder Watch starts and extends until April.
+- Project Feeder Watch continues.
+Ends in early April.

-- Late in the month, as days lengthen, Tufted Titmice and cardinals begin to sing.
+- As days lengthen, Tufted Titmice and cardinals begin to sing.

 Print this page and hang it on your fridge to refer to all month long!